StellarSand/privacy-settings/Privacy Settings/Brave.md

 ## Search engine
+- Normal window: DuckDuckGo or any other privacy respecting search engine from Manage search engines.
-- Search engine used in address bar: DuckDuckGo or any other privacy respecting search engine from Manage search engines.
+- Private window: DuckDuckGo or any other privacy respecting search engine from Manage search engines.
+- Improve search suggestions: Off
 - Web Discovery Project: Off